Note

 A sales order is entered for customer US-004, Cave Wholesales.
 The only line that is entered is for the Laptop bundle item.
 The default unit price for the parent line can be taken from numerous places, such as the trade agreement or the base sales price.
 In this example, $2,300 was manually entered as the unit price.

-Because the sales order contains a bundle, it must be confirmed.
+Because the sales order contains a bundle, you must confirm it.
 The confirmation dialog box shows the components of the bundle.

-However, the printed confirmation report will show only the parent item of the bundle, because that report is the external-facing document for the customer.
+However, the printed confirmation report shows only the parent item of the bundle, because that report is the external-facing document for the customer.

 After the sales order is confirmed, the parent item is still shown on the sales order, but its status has been changed to Canceled.
 Additionally, the net amount is tracked in the Bundle net amount field.
 This amount is required to print the invoice, because the invoice shows the parent item, not the component items.

 The sum of the component items must equal the Bundle net amount value of the parent item, because that value is the amount that is presented to the customer on the printed invoice.
 To ensure that the invoice matches the amounts that are posted to the general ledger, edits to the component items are limited.
-For example, the site and warehouse can't be changed, because those changes might trigger a price change, based on a trade agreement.
+For example, you can't change the site and warehouse, because those changes might trigger a price change, based on a trade agreement.

 The unit price from the line for the parent item is allocated to the components in the following manner: